 This model of care is perhaps different to what you might be used to.
-You are paying for value and outcomes vs time or sessions.
-It’s false economy to try and calculate a traditional hourly rate as you are not simply paying for my time – you are investing in the knowledge, experience and resources I have gathered over many years.
-Please download my full Services and Price guide from the link on my “Services” page.
+The work of mothers as well as mothercare is hugely undervalued by society.
+You are paying for value and outcomes vs time or sessions – in a way it’s false economy to try and calculate a traditional hourly rate for this kind of holistic care as you are not simply paying for the hours I spend with you – you are investing in the knowledge, experience, professional development and resources I have gathered over many years as well as the (often unseen) non-contact hours I invest in our time together to make sure I can provide you with the best support I can.

 Can I gift your services to a friend or family member?

 In short, the answer is yes.
 However – I don’t offer traditional gift vouchers due to the personal and intimate nature of postpartum care.
-The recipient really needs to be open to support at such a vulnerable time in their life – so I generally suggest flagging the idea with your friend or family member, sending them some information and seeing how it feels for them.
+The recipient needs to be comfortable with and open to support – so I generally suggest flagging the idea with your friend or family member, sending them some information and seeing how it feels for them.
 If they are open to the idea and want to go ahead (or have specifically requested my services as a gift), you can do one of two things; pay for the package directly once the recipient has met and booked in with me – or give them the money towards the package (this works well if a few of you are contributing).